-If DPYD report advises starting at 50% dose then to give 50% dose weeks 1 and 2, for twice weekly FBC.
-If any concern about DPYD related toxicity, then either discontinue or continue at 50%.
+If DPYD report advises starting at 50% dose, then start at 50% for days 1-4, then for twice weekly FBC.
+If any concern about DPYD related toxicity, then either discontinue or continue at 50% for days 29-32.
 If no evidence of DYPD related toxicity, then escalate dose to 75% for the remaining treatment and continue with twice weekly FBC.
 If any concerns discuss with consultant.